License agreement for the use of the MailUp Platform

 13. Conflict.

 13.1 Conflict between the agreements of the parties.
-In case of conflict or incoherence between the provisions of the Contract, the Data Processing Agreement and the Additional Instructions, if not otherwise established in this Processing Agreement, the following order of precedence shall apply: (a) the Additional Instructions; (b) the remaining provisions of the Data Processing Agreement; and (c) the remaining provisions of the Contract.
+In case of conflict or incoherence between the provisions of the Agreement, the Data Processing Agreement and the Additional Instructions, if not otherwise established in this Processing Agreement, the following order of precedence shall apply: (a) the Additional Instructions; (b) the remaining provisions of the Processing Agreement; and (c) the remaining provisions of the Agreement.
 Subject to any amendments to the Data Processing Agreement, the Contract shall remain fully valid and effective.

 13.2 Infringements of rules and regulations.
-Any provision of the Contract, the Data Processing Agreement and/or the Additional Instructions in conflict with European and National Legislation shall be deemed not to be present herein and shall be replaced in its entirety by provision effectively infringed if it cannot be otherwise resolved through an agreement between the parties.
+Any provision of the Agreement, the Data Processing Agreement and/or the Additional Instructions in conflict with European and Domestic Legislation shall be deemed not to be present herein and shall be replaced in its entirety by provision effectively infringed if it cannot be otherwise resolved through an agreement between the parties.

 In the event of dispute regarding the execution or interpretation of this Data Processing Agreement, the parties assign exclusive jurisdiction to the Court established by the Contract, expressly waiving any other provisions of international law or convention.